SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 Some games take you straight into the accessibility menu on your first load of the game.
 This has been a pattern for a while for things like choosing UI language and voice acting language.

 On the web, many accessibility settings are at the system level.
-Some of these are prompted for during the first install, or on upgrade, but most are under Preferences or Settings.
+The first install, or an upgrade, sometimes prompts the user for these, but most are under Preferences or Settings.

 The Authoring Tool Accessibility Guidelines mention [making accessible options at least as prominent as non-accessible options](https://www.w3.org/TR/ATAG20/#gl_b22).

 #### How might we use this on the web?

 Offering a handful of site-specific accessibility settings on first log-in could be a good way of surfacing these, and of setting some defaults.
-These could also be surfaced as "just in time" prompts when users access a new section for the first time.
+We could also surface these as "just in time" prompts when users access a new section for the first time.

 ### Very granular customisation